-The release of Star Wars Episode IX: The Rise of Skywalker may have 'ended' Star Wars as we've known it for over 40 years, tying a bow on the cinematic tales of the Skywalker clan and the nine-film series which began way back in 1977, but Star Wars is never really gone.
+The release of Star Wars Episode IX: The Rise of Skywalker may have 'ended' Star Wars as we've known it for the past four-and-a-half decades, but all it really did was tie a bow on the cinematic tales of the Skywalker clan and the nine-film saga which began way back in 1977.
+After all, Star Wars is never really gone.

-Streaming platform Disney+ has all the movies in 4K along with new shows like The Mandalorian, and there are new trilogies, spin-offs, games and much more in the works.
+Streaming platform Disney+ has all the movies in 4K, plus shows like The Mandalorian and a deluge of other TV projects in the works, and there are new trilogies, spin-offs, games and much more in the pipeline.
 With LEGO Star Wars: The Skywalker Saga coming to Switch in 2021, that galaxy far, far away will be coming at you across all media for a long time to come.

-Below we take a look back at every Star Wars game on Nintendo systems, and rank them from worst to best.
-In instances where the same game was released on multiple platforms, we've opted to mention the lesser of the two - invariably the portable version - in the other's entry.
+The franchise has a long and storied history with video games, too, and below we take a look back at every Star Wars game on Nintendo systems, ranked from worst to best.
+To keep things tidy, in instances where the same game was released on multiple platforms, we've opted to mention the lesser of the two — invariably the portable version — in the other's entry.

 Anyone who's only ever played Star Wars games on a Game Boy deserves your pity.
 Nintendo portables had a lot of things going for them, but a high midi-chlorian count wasn't one of them.